Understanding Cost of Delay (Part 4): WSJF - the "divisor"

 Note: terms in boldface are defined in the Glossary of Essential Kanban Condensed which is available here.
 To get the background to this piece check out these previous posts:

-Part 2: Cost of Delay Profiles
+Part 2: Delay Cost and Urgency Profiles

 Part 3: How to Calculate WSJF

 Part 4: WSJF - Should you divide by Lead Time or Size? (this article)

 Part 5: Others may follow

 OK I'm going to tell you my conclusion before looking at why.
 It's a surprising conclusion (at least for me).
 My conclusion is that you should use "size", or a proxy for size like the estimated number of "user stories" in the work item, rather that the period of time before the item is released (Customer Lead Time).
 Mmm... if that's surprising to you (or if you've no idea why it might be surprising) read on!

 Why use "size" rather than Customer Lead Time in WSJF?